AP source: Jet evacuates Americans from China outbreak zone

 “We're preparing for that eventuality just in case,” Wert said.

-The virus has sickened more than 4,500 people in China, and more than 100 people have died.
-Symptoms include fever, cough, and in more severe cases shortness of breath or pneumonia.
+Symptoms of the virus include fever, cough, and in more severe cases shortness of breath or pneumonia.

 China has cut off access to Wuhan and 16 other cities in Hubei province to prevent people from leaving and spreading the virus further.
 In addition to the United States, countries including Japan and South Korea have also planned evacuations.